Mauricio Silva (serial killer): Confession, trial and sentence

 On May 28, Silva went to the sheriff's department in Templeton and confessed to the two deputies present that he was wanted for murder and wanted to turn himself in.
 After looking into his claims, the deputies realized that a warrant had been issued for his arrest and immediately detained him.
 Upon impounding and inspecting the insides of his truck, they found a loaded sawed-off shotgun and a knife.
-Later that same day, Silva was extradited to Los Angeles to face murder charges in Kitzler's death.
+Later that same day, Silva was transported to Los Angeles to face murder charges in Kitzler's death.
 He was eventually charged with two additional counts of murder concerning the murders of Sanders and Hilton but pleaded not guilty on all three counts.

 Silva's attorney offered a plea deal to the prosecutors that would allow his client to plead guilty and receive a sentence of life imprisonment without parole, but this was rejected by District Attorney Lonnie Felker, who said that Silva's actions warranted the death penalty.
 Silva was eventually found guilty on all counts, with his lawyers attempting to present mitigating circumstances by claiming that the killings were done on impulse and that Silva's horrible upbringing greatly affected his mental state.
 The case eventually resulted in a hung jury, and a mistrial was declared to the great dissatisfaction of Felker, who complained that the defense had used a loophole in the law to garner sympathy for the defendant by showing photographs of his early life and relatives to the jurors.
 As a result, a re-sentencing trial was scheduled for mid-November 1985.

 For unclear reasons, the trial was delayed until early 1986, when Silva was retried for the three murders.
 The only new testimony presented at the second trial was claimed by the prosecutors that he may have raped Kitzler and that he had supposedly told the arresting police officers that he wanted to plead guilty and receive the death sentence to "get it over with."
 As a result, Silva was found guilty on all counts and was ultimately sentenced to death.